Marvoos/cryostations-web-game/README.md

 ## Newest Features

+09/12/2025

-- Added improved readme featuring new sections - Added 09/12/2025
+- Added improved readme featuring new sections.

+10/12/2025

+- Added new purchased upgrade section.
+No more confusion between to-be-purchased and already purchased upgrades.
+- Fixed a bug which allowed for the number of frozen workers (_on the ground_) to exceed the number of crypods available.
+- Fixed a bug which doubled the cost to freeze workers.
+- Improved UI, cost to freeze workers now displays when there are no cryopods left and dynamic costs based on how many cryopods are available

 ## Development Progress